 Many other factors also make this a compelling career choice.
 For one thing, nurses are in demand.
-Employment in this field is expected to grow much faster than average between 2018 and 2028 as the population gets older and current nurses retire.8 Opportunities should continue to proliferate all over the country.
+The OOH says that employment in this field is expected to grow much faster than average between 2018 and 2028 as the population gets older and current nurses retire.
+Opportunities should continue to proliferate all over the country.

 Plus, nurses have lots of specialties to choose from.
 Whether your interests lie in psychiatry, critical care, neonatology, cardiology, or some other area, you can find a nursing niche to suit you.

 You can also make decent money in this field.
-For instance, school nurses make a median salary of about $46,000 a year, pediatric nurses make $60,000, and labor and delivery nurses make $63,000.4 Certified registered nurse anesthetists (CRNAs) are the kind of nurses that get paid the most, with a median salary of around $168,000.3 (Keep in mind that you become a CRNA by taking specialized training beyond the BSN level.)
-And if you're looking for something a bit different, travel nurses make up to $48 an hour and often have their housing costs covered.9
+For instance, school nurses make a median salary of about $46,000 a year, pediatric nurses make $60,000, and labor and delivery nurses make $$63,000, according to PayScale.
+Certified registered nurse anesthetists (CRNAs) are the kind of nurses that get paid the most, with a median salary of around $168,000, says the OES.
+(Keep in mind that you become a CRNA by taking specialized training beyond the BSN level.)
+And if you're looking for something a bit different, travel nurses make up to $48 an hour and often have their housing costs covered.

 Why Nurses Change Careers